 Each Fund intends to distribute, at least annually, substantially all of its net investment income and net capital gains.
+The distributions you receive may be subject to federal, state, and local taxation, depending on your tax situation.
 For federal income tax purposes, distributions of investment income are generally taxable as ordinary income or qualified dividend income.
 Taxes on distributions of capital gains (if any) are determined by how long a Fund owned the investments that generated them, rather than how long a shareholder has owned his or her Shares.
 Sales of assets held by a Fund for more than one year generally result in long-term capital gains and losses, and sales of assets held by a Fund for one year or less generally result in short-term capital gains and losses.
 Distributions of a Fund's net capital gain (the excess of net long-term capital gains over net short-term capital losses) that are reported by such Fund as capital gain dividends ("Capital Gain Dividends") will be taxable as long-term capital gains, which for non-corporate shareholders are subject to tax at reduced rates of up to 20% (lower rates apply to individuals in lower tax brackets).
 Distributions of short-term capital gain will generally be taxable as ordinary income.
 Dividends and distributions are generally taxable to you whether you receive them in cash or reinvest them in additional Shares.